Black History Month

 Richard Hunt, Chicago Artist

 Artist Richard Hunt, a Chicago Native and graduate of the Art Institute of Chicago, was a prize-winning artist who dedicated over 70 years of his life to making art.
-Hunt rose above challenges faced by Black artists, holding over 170 exhibitions and being represented in over 100 museams around the world.
+Hunt rose above challenges faced by Black artists, holding over 170 exhibitions and being represented in over 100 museums around the world.
 Hunt would also create over 160 commissioned pieces of art, more than any other artist.

-Hunt was a desegration activist and a visionary, using his experiences to shape his work.
+Hunt was a desegregation activist and a visionary, using his experiences to shape his work.
 Hunt remarked on his art: "Sculpture is not a self-declaration but a voice of and for my people.
 Over all a rich fabric; under all about the dynamism of the African American people."

 Visiting Sculpture